nashville-software-school/client-side-mastery/book-4-kneel-diamonds/chapters/KD_POST_ORDER_TO_API.md

 When the user clicks on the **Place Order** button in the application, you need to store their choices permanently.
 You will convert the transient state into permanent state by performing a `fetch()` with a method of **POST**.

-In your transient state module, create a function named `placeOrder()` that
+In your transient state module, create a function named `placeOrder()` that stringifies the transient state and sends it to the API over HTTP.
+Some starter code is provided below.
+You need to make sure that the options object is provided as an argument to the fetch function.

 ```js
 export const placeOrder = async () => {